Janek Rubeš: Honest Guide

 Since 2016, he has published his most popular series Honest Guide with his cameraman friend Honza Mikulka on YouTube.
-It is filmed mainly in English and sometimes in Czech.
+It is filmed in English.
 The channel provides tips for tourists, including tips on how to avoid tourist traps and scams in many cities, mainly Prague.
-They have also filmed in multiple cities in the Czech Republic (such as Český Krumlov, Pardubice, and Brno) and abroad (New York, Kyiv, Tampere, and Innsbruck).

-The YouTube channel has currently, as of February 2023, amassed more than 1 Million subscribers and more than 117.8 million views.
+They have also filmed in multiple cities in the Czech Republic (such as Český Krumlov, Pardubice, and Brno) and abroad (New York City, Kraków, Innsbruck, Kyiv, and Tampere).
+As of February 2023, the YouTube channel has more than 1 million subscribers and more than 117.8 million views.
 Many of the videos from the Honest Guide channel were deleted in March 2021 due to a copyright dispute.
 Janek Rubeš and Honza Mikulka were employed by TV Seznam until the end of 2020 and they shot the same videos from the Honest Guide for their employer.
 The videos for TV Seznam were in Czech, but the content was the same.
-On 2 October 2020 Janek Rubeš and Honza Mikulka founded their new Czech youtube channel Kluci z Prahy.
+On October 2, 2020, Rubeš and Mikulka created a new channel called Kluci z Prahy which is the same format as Honest Guide, but in Czech.

+According to Czech version of Forbes magazine, both YouTube channels earned them 22 million CZK (approx. US$1,051,411) from July 2024 to June 2025, made them 6th most paid YouTubers and streamers in the Czech Republic.